 Stratford (2003-08) is the only program to win six straight championships.
 Kimberly is the only program other than Stratford to win four titles in succession (2013-16).
 Lancaster (2000-02), Manitowoc (1984-86), Monroe (1990-92), Two Rivers (1980-82) and Waunakee (2009-11) are the other schools to win three consecutive State championships.

 De Soto has qualified for the most number of playoffs with 32.
-Milwaukee Bradley has qualified 31 times, not including one appearance in a co-op with Carmen South, and is tied with Stratford for the second-most number of times qualifying with 30.
-Edgar and Menomonie have participated in the playoffs 29 times.
-Howards Grove and Waupaca have qualified 28 times.
+Milwaukee Bradley has qualified 31 times, not including one appearance in a co-op with Carmen South, and is tied with Stratford for the second-most number of times qualifying with 31.
+Edgar and Menomonie have participated in the playoffs 30 times.
+Waupaca has qualified 29 times.

 NCAA Eligibility Info